ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-stormtrack-datamart_en.md

 * __HH__ : UTC run time [00, 06, 12, 18]
 * __Z__: Time zone (UTC hour)
 * __MSC__: Constant string indicating that the data is from the Meteorologcal Service of Canada (MSC)
-* __RDPS-StormTracks__: Constant string indicating that data is from Regional Deterministic Prediction System (RDPS) forecasts of storm tracks
+* __GDPS-StormTracks__: Constant string indicating that data is from Global Deterministic Prediction System (GDPS) forecasts of storm tracks
+* __GDPS-Analysis [48H,96H]-StormTracks__: Constant string of characters indicating 48- or 96-hour analyses of storm tracks generated from the Global Deterministic Prediction System (GDPS)
 * __TropicalCyclone__: A constant string of characters indicating predictions of tropical cyclone tracks
 * __GradientWindVorticity-IsbL-0500__: Constant string indicating predictions of storm tracks detected by their wind vorticity gradient at 500 mb
 * __GradientWindVorticity-IsbL-1000__: A constant string of characters indicating predictions of storm tracks detected by their wind vorticity gradient at 1000 mb